How to Make Chocolate Ganache (video)

 Looking for more chocolate inspiration?
 Check out some of my other recipes you’re sure to enjoy from my ‘Back to Cake Basics’ series!

 - Try my ‘Chocolate Buttercream’ recipe next!
 This rich buttercream is made with cocoa powder and melted chocolate!

 - And, my ‘Best Chocolate Cake’ recipe is bound to be come a favorite!

-- My ‘Ultimate Chocolate Sponge Cake’ is also delicious!
+- My ‘Ultimate Chocolate Sponge Cake’ is also delicious, fluffy and chocolate-y!

 Enjoyed this recipe?
 Save it for later to Pinterest!

 Need some supplies to make this recipe?
 You can get them here (Amazon affiliate links):

 - I love using this set of nesting glass mixing bowls for food prep.

 - I have at least 5 of these Pyrex measuring cups!